 “It kind of even shocked myself,” said Anderson.
 “I was in a zone.
 They were all going in and everybody was giving me the ball.”

-Usually after a game when a player scores 50, you will find reporters lined up to speak to that player, but on this night, they were lined up to talk to his rookie teammate Shaq, who only scored 10 points and grabbed 5 rebounds…but did tear down a backboard, which is something you just don’t see that often in a NBA game.
+Usually after a game when a player scores 50, you will find reporters lined up to speak to that player.
+Not on this night.
+The media were lined up to talk to his rookie teammate Shaq, who ended the night with just 10 points and 5 rebounds…but did tear down a backboard, which is something you just don’t see that often in a NBA game.
 FYI, the NBA created “Shaq proof” rims between this season and Shaq’s sophomore campaign.

 Nick’s 50-point masterpiece just might be the most quiet 50 in NBA history while Shaq’s 10 turned out to be one of the loudest.